GiadaConsulting/GiadaConsulting.github.io/index.md

 ---

 # Giada Consulting
-## Knowledge in Action ##
+## <span style="color:red"> Chemical knowledge in Action </span> ##

-In chemistry we try to combine quality research from Academia and industrial procedures from consolideted Company expertise.
+We try to combine quality research from Academia and industrial procedures from consolideted Company expertise.